 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
 No. 17 Harwood Place, West Perth (DR 396 of 2017) 11 December 2017 Moharich and More on behalf of Boldform Pty Ltd Review in relation to a condition of approval limiting the minimum night stay.
 The subject of this review is a decision made by Council at its meeting of 14 November 2017 to approve the amendment of conditions for development approval 5.2015.568.1 granted on 3 May 2016 (Original Approval) for a Change of Use from Multiple Dwellings to Serviced Apartments at Nos.
 1-16/17 Harwood Place, West Perth.
 The review relates to Condition 5 which limits the minimum stay to three nights.
 The applicant seeks to amend this condition to allow a minimum two night stay in lieu of a three night stay.
 Following mediation, the applicant provide additional information and sought to a minimum one night stay.
 The SAT invited the City to consider this additional information and reconsider its decision through Section 31 of the SAT Act at its 4 April 2018 Ordinary Meeting.
-Prior to 4 April 2018 the applicant sought to amend their orders and removed the invitation for the City to reconsider its decision at this stage.
-The matter has been scheduled for Mediation on 23 May 2018.
+Prior to 4 April 2018 the applicant sought to amend their application for review to include other conditions not previously discussed.
+The SAT has amended their orders and removed the invitation on 23 May 2018.
 On 23 May 2018, staff attended mediation and agreed to consider a request for amendment to the conditions of approval through a revised management plan.
-Applicant is required to submit additional info to the City by the 6 June 2018 and a report will be prepared for the 24 July 2018 Council meeting.
+Applicant is required to submit additional information information and agreed to consider a request for amendment to the conditions of approval through a revised management plan.
+Applicant is required to submit additional infort to the City by the 6 June 2018 and a report will be prepared for the 24 July 2018 Council meeting.
 Representation by: City of Vincent Administration 2.
 Nos.
 120-122 Richmond Street, Leederville (CC 49 of 2018) 15 January 2017 Dorn Review in relation to issue of Building Order to remove unauthorised buildings and structures associated with single house.
 The subject of this review is a Building Order issued by the City for the removal of unauthorised buildings and structures primarily comprised of outbuildings covering an aggregate area of approximately 540m 2 across both 20 and 22 Richmond Street.
 This order only relates to 22 Richmond Street.
 Building Order appealed to the SAT on 11 January 2018.
 Mediation held on site on 7 February 2018.
 Applicant to seek architectural and town planning advice.
 A further Mediation was held on 22 February 2018.
 Following discussions between the applicant and SAT, it was agreed to adjourn the Mediation to a further Mediation conference to be held on 12 April 2018.
 The applicant has been granted a four week extension to remove the structures from the property and any further action is pending the applicant's progress during this period.
 23 May 2018.
 Following a review of the applicant's progress in removing unauthorised structures from the property and any further action is pending the applicant's progress during this period.
 Representation by: City of Vincent Administration